MrMaverick79/project0/README.md

 ## Features

-AI:
+**UI:**
+- Tracks Player wins and Computer wins
+- Lightweight interface
+- Mobile media queries :iphone:

+**AI:**
 - Easy (AI randomly selects a square)
 - Medium (AI chooses random 50% of the time, impossible 50% of the time)
 - Impossible (AI determines all possible future moves and gives them a score of either +10 or -10, dependent on the outcome.
 The then determine the move with th highest score.)

-UI:
-- Tracks Player wins and Computer wins
-- Lightweight interface
+---

+### Impossible AI using the minimax algorithm

+The AI in this game is impossible to beat beacuse it uses the [minimax](https://en.wikipedia.org/wiki/Minimax) decision making rules.

 ### TODO